-2.17 Although the village is located close to the A14 trunk road, access is very poor due to narrow roads.
-Reliance on private transport in Drinkstone is, not surprisingly, recorded as being higher than in Mid Suffolk, with 66% of Drinkstone households having two or more cars or vans, against 49.7% for Mid Suffolk.

-2.18 Drinkstone is served by two bus routes.
-Together they operate three buses to Bury St Edmunds and two to Stowmarket six days a week (Monday-Saturday).
-There are no evening nor Sunday services.
-One service, the 377, runs once a day at times suitable for commuting to work in Bury St Edmunds town centre in normal working hours.
-Both services are currently under review by Suffolk County Council and are at risk of having their subsidy removed, increasing the likelihood that they will be cancelled altogether.
-In the Neighbourhood Plan questionnaire, 66% of respondents stated that they never use the bus services, with only 7% using them "often or very often".

-2.19 A further feature of the village is the lack of pavements and street lighting.
+- 2.17 Although the village is located close to the A14 trunk road, access is very poor due to narrow roads.
+Reliance on private transport in Drinkstone is, not surprisingly, recorded as being higher than in Mid Suffolk, with 66% of Drinkstone households having two or more cars or vans, against 49.7% for Mid Suffolk. - 2.18 Up until September 2019, Drinkstone was served by two bus routes, to Bury St Edmunds and to Stowmarket.
+However, the operator terminated the contract with the County Council and, at the time of preparing this Plan, no replacement services had been introduced meaning that residents have little option but to rely on the car to access services and facilities in larger villages and towns.
+In the Neighbourhood Plan questionnaire, 66% of respondents stated that they never use the bus services, with only 7% using them "often or very often". - 2.19 A further feature of the village is the absence of pavements and street lighting.
 The majority of residents did not want this to change, particularly valuing the "dark skies" that are afforded by the lack of light pollution.